 St. Thomas More Church Elgin covers the south and west sides of Elgin Illinois.
 Certificates or vouchers can be used to apply towards groceries or transportation needs.
 Other certificates may be used for prescription, rent or utility bills.
 No cash is given.
 Or receive referrals to other Kane County Illinois non-profits, charities, or churches.
 (847) 628-5170.

-Kane County Lutheran Services is part of the larger Illinois organization.
+Kane County Churches and Family Services is part of the larger Illinois organization.
 Referrals, information, and support is available for the low income, unemployed, seniors, and others.
 Learn about the following.

 Dundee Township runs a general assistance program.
 This includes limited amounts of emergency financial assistance for paying rent or utilities for residents facing a utility turning off or eviction.
 Transportation is offered from the Ride In Kane transportation assistance program for senior citizens and also disabled residents.
 Address is 557 Barrington Avenue, East Dundee, IL 60118, dial (847) 428-8092.